Carbapenem

-Carbapenems are a class of very effective antibiotic agents most commonly used for the treatment of severe bacterial infections.
+Carbapenems are a class of very effective antibiotic agents most commonly used for treatment of severe bacterial infections.
 This class of antibiotics is usually reserved for known or suspected multidrug-resistant (MDR) bacterial infections.
-Similar to penicillins and cephalosporins, carbapenems are members of the beta lactam class of antibiotics, which kill bacteria by binding to penicillin-binding proteins, thus inhibiting bacterial cell wall synthesis.
+Similar to penicillins and cephalosporins, carbapenems are members of the beta-lactam antibiotics drug class, which kill bacteria by binding to penicillin-binding proteins, thus inhibiting bacterial cell wall synthesis.
 However, these agents individually exhibit a broader spectrum of activity compared to most cephalosporins and penicillins.
-Furthermore, carbapenems are typically unaffected by emerging antibiotic resistance, even to other beta-lactams.

 Carbapenem antibiotics were originally developed at Merck & Co. from the carbapenem thienamycin, a naturally derived product of Streptomyces cattleya.
 Concern has arisen in recent years over increasing rates of resistance to carbapenems, as there are few therapeutic options for treating infections caused by carbapenem-resistant bacteria (such as Klebsiella pneumoniae and other carbapenem-resistant Enterobacteriaceae).

 Medical uses

 Intra-abdominal infections

 The carbapenem ertapenem is one of several first-line agents recommended by the Infectious Disease Society of America for the empiric treatment of community-acquired intra-abdominal infections of mild-to-moderate severity.
 Agents with anti-pseudomonal activity, including doripenem, imipenem, and meropenem, are not recommended in this population.
 Doripenem, imipenem, and meropenem are recommended for high-risk community-acquired abdominal infections and for abdominal infections that are hospital-acquired.